alirezat66/easyAnimatedTabBar/README.md

 ## Getting Started

-This package has below options:
+## This package has below options:
-List<String> buttonTitles : the titles list that show void Function(int) onSelected : that return selected index int selectedIndex : that is starter selected item index the defualt value is 0 int animationDuration : the duration of animation for changing between current selected item and last one double minWidthOfItem : this is min width of items, the defualt value is 80 double minHeightOfItem : this is min height of items, the defualt value is 40 Color deActiveItemColor : color of deactivated items Color activeItemColor : color of activeated items TextStyle activeTextStyle : style of activated item's text TextStyle deActiveTextStyle: style of de activated item's text double activeBorderRadius : border radius of active item double deActiveBorderRadius : border radius of de active item
+* List<String> buttonTitles : the titles list that show
+* void Function(int) onSelected : that return selected index
+* int selectedIndex : that is starter selected item index the defualt value is 0
+* int animationDuration : the duration of animation for changing between current selected item and last one
+* double minWidthOfItem : this is min width of items, the defualt value is 80
+* double minHeightOfItem : this is min height of items, the defualt value is 40
+* Color deActiveItemColor : color of deactivated items
+* Color activeItemColor : color of activeated items
+* TextStyle activeTextStyle : style of activated item's text
+* TextStyle deActiveTextStyle: style of de activated item's text
+* double activeBorderRadius : border radius of active item
+* double deActiveBorderRadius : border radius of de active item
+## You can add your issue to this repository to help growing this package
 This project is a starting point for a Dart [package](https://flutter.dev/developing-packages/), a library module containing code that can be shared easily across